dotnet/runtime/docs/installer/design-docs/COM-activation.md

 ### .NET Core COM server registration

 Two options exist for registration and are a function of the intent of the class's author.
 The .NET Core platform will impose the deployment of a shim instance with a `.clsidmap` manifest.
-In order to address potential security concerns, the .NET Core tool chain by default will embedded the `.clsidmap` in the customized shim.
+In order to address potential security concerns, the .NET Core tool chain by default will embed the `.clsidmap` in the customized shim.
 When the `.clsidmap` is embedded the customized shim allows for the implicit signing of the `.clsidmap` manifest.
+Once the shim is signed, the option for loading a non-embedded `.clsidmap` is disabled.

 #### Registry